saultcollege/shell-basics/README.md

             +-- Documents/
 ```

-Here are a few paths in this structure:
+Here are a few valid paths in this structure:

 ```bash
 /